VanHelwig/aws-security-posture-scanner/README.md

 ## License

-This project is licensed under the terms defined in the repository LICENSE file.
+This project is licensed under the MIT License.
+See the repository LICENSE file for details.